BIOLOGY FOR LIFE

 • Outline sources of genetic variation (mutation, meiosis and sexual reproduction).

-• Compare variation that results from mutation to those that is generated from sexual reproduction.
+• Compare variation that results from mutation to that generated from sexual reproduction.

 D4.1.3-- Overproduction of offspring and competition for resources as factors that promote natural selection.